 School Nurse Awareness Campaign

-Parent Action for Healthy Kids invites you to join their School Nurse Awareness Campaign.
-The goals of the campaign are to bring awareness to parents about the shortage of school nurses in Michigan, provide information about the role of the school nurse, share tips on working with schools to support student health needs, offer resources to parents, and share patient stories.
-Visit the campaign website for information on how you can help!
+The goals of the school nurse campaign are to bring awareness to parents about the shortage of school nurses in Michigan, provide information about the role of the school nurse, share tips on working with schools to support student health needs, offer resources to parents, and share patient stories.
+Stay tuned as we will continue to share updates as this effort continues!